Parvat-web-dev/Selenium-IDE-Windows-32bit-/README.md

 <div>
   <h4>How to use this IDE?</h4>
   <h6>Download the source code.
-Then make sure that you have installed all the requirements.<br>
+Then make sure that you have installed all the requirements.
     Then place all the files in the same folder.
-Note*:<em>Do not edit any of the files.</em><br>
+Note*:<em>Do not edit any of the files.</em>
     Then launch the main.py file, because that is the Main File.
-When you run that you will see<br>
-    a Tkinter Window launched.
+When you run that you will see a Tkinter Window launched.
 And thats all, you are done!<br>
-    If you want the code till where you have used the IDE, then you can see a file names: save.py,<br>
-    open the file with any text editor, copy all the code and paste it in a python file.
-If you,<br>
-    do so, and run the file you can see the same operation carried on.
+    If you want the code till where you have used the IDE, then you can see a file named: save.py, open the file with any text editor, copy all the code and paste it in a python file.
+If you do so, and run the file you can see the same operation carried on.
   </h6>
 </div>